 The requirements and fees for business licenses and permits vary from state to state.
 Work thoroughly on prerequisites and compliance-related information for your business before officially filing your LLC with the state.
 However, the following resources may help;

-- Hire a reliable professional service like ZenBusiness to do a license and permit search for you.
+- Hire a reliable service like ZenBusiness to do a license and permit search for you.
 Many LLC formation services do this as a part of their LLC formation packages.

 - Visit the US Small Business Administration (SBA) guide for federal license and permit information.